 - Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through group bullying. - Releasing or threatening to release intimate visual material of a minor or of a student who is 18 years of age or older without the student's consent. - Involvement in a public school fraternity, sorority, or secret society, including participating as a member or pledge, or soliciting another person to become a pledge or member of a public school fraternity, sorority, secret society, or gang.
 (See glossary.) - Involvement in criminal street gang activity.
-(See glossary.) - Criminal mischief, not punishable as a felony. - Any criminal mischief, including a felony.

-- Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact.
+(See glossary.) - Any criminal mischief, including a felony. - Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact.